What we do

 family

-A clinician meets with the parents, guardians, or caregivers to share achievements and updates on progress.
-The family shares observations from outside of sessions and asks questions.
+As part of a comprehensive or focused intervention program, a clinician meets with the parents, guardians, or caregivers to gain information on events occurring outside of session, and collaborates with the family to develop solutions.
 The clinician provides the family with effective strategies to respond to behavioral issues and apply new skills in daily life.
+Families that participate in the treatment process and have frequent contact with the team have better, sustaining outcomes.

 mom holds her cute little baby on her lap while sitting at doctors appointment in office